Get started with Microsoft Teams for remote learning

-For meeting policies assigned to any users, we recommend setting the "Automatically admin people" setting to "Everyone in your organization".
-This setting will ensure that non-authenticated users are must be admitted from the lobby before they can join Teams meetings.
+For meeting policies assigned to any users, we recommend setting the "Automatically admit people" setting to "Everyone in your organization".
+This setting will ensure that non-authenticated users must be admitted from the lobby before they can join Teams meetings.
 For more information, check out Manage meeting policies in Teams.

 Primary school staff and educators should be assigned policies that grant the core capabilities that may be restricted for students.
 Create new policies that allow the for private chat and meeting scheduling (the default settings for a new policy).
 Assign these policies in bulk to your staff and educators via batch policy assignment.

 Create Class teams for secure classroom use

 Microsoft Teams for Education offers specific team types for educational use.
 The Class team type is designed for classrooms with specific features, including: Assignments, a OneNote classroom notebook, a class materials folder for securing read-only content for students, and the ability to mute disruptive students.
 There are a couple of ways in which class teams can be deployed: